Prospective medical students can apply to one of two outstanding medical colleges at the University of Arizona:

-- The UA College of Medicine – Tucson, the cornerstone of the Arizona Health Sciences Center at the University of Arizona.
+- The UA College of Medicine – Tucson, the cornerstone of the University of Arizona Health Sciences at the University of Arizona.

 - The UA College of Medicine – Phoenix, located at the nexus of the downtown Phoenix Biomedical Campus.

-Each campus provides students with an outstanding medical education founded on an institutional commitment to patient care, research, medical knowledge, professionalism, and service.
+Each school provides students with an outstanding medical education founded on an institutional commitment to patient care, research, medical knowledge, professionalism, and service.

-The Tucson campus of the University of Arizona College of Medicine has been educating talented and dedicated medical students since 1967.
-The College of Medicine – Tucson forms the cornerstone of the Arizona Health Sciences Center (AHSC), a network of health-related organizations that also includes the College’s attached teaching hospital, The University of Arizona Medical Center – University Campus.
+The University of Arizona College of Medicine – Tucson has been educating talented and dedicated medical students since 1967.
+The College of Medicine – Tucson forms the cornerstone of the University of Arizona Health Sciences (UAHS), a network of health-related organizations that also includes the College’s attached teaching hospital, Banner – University Medical Center Tucson.

 In addition to a four-year MD degree-granting program, the College of Medicine – Tucson offers dual-degree MD/PhD, MD/MPH, and MD/MBA programs.